-While Council has had operating deficits over a period of time, it has been able to ensure that its funds result (cash inflows compared to cash outflows) has remained in balance.
+While Council has had an operating deficit, it has been able to ensure that its funds result (cash inflows compared to cash outflows) has remained in balance.
 Short term stability requires that the annual budget is affordable and cash is managed to ensure that payments can be made as needed.
 By holding a level of available funds and planning for breakeven funds results, this position can be maintained.
 Until an operating surplus is achieved, additional funds will generally be directed towards deferred asset renewals or investments that are able to reduce future operational costs.